Walid-Ahmed/ML_Datasets/README.md

 It includes 13,165 images.
 Total images of notsmiling is 9475 and total images of smiling is 3690

+[INFO] Total images of datasets/SMILES is 13165
+[INFO] Total images of datasets/SMILES/smiling is 3690 [INFO] Total images of datasets/SMILES/notsmiling is 9475

   ![Sample curve output from training cats vs dogs dataset](https://github.com/Walid-Ahmed/ML_Datasets/blob/master/sampleImages/sample_SMILES.png)

  ## Food5K: